Shalakushka/landing-page/README.md

 - Understand the process of translating a visual design into code.
 - Enhance problem-solving and researching skills by figuring out how to implement various design elements.

+## Current state

+The website now looks like the design reference.
+However, it still needs improvements such as adding images and a more personalized touch.

+## Fun Version: Kazama Family Landing Page

+In addition to the original landing page, I created a fun version themed around the Kazama family from Yakuza 0.
+This version features content and styles inspired by the Yakuza game series.
+You can view this version [here](shalakushka.github.io/landing-page/yakuza/index.html).

 ## Design References

 ### Full Design